Human-Centric Approach

-The fifth transformation focuses on the application of management methods that lead to the creation of a human-centered organization.
-Detailed guidelines for this approach can be found in standards ISO 27500:2016 (Human-Centered Organization - Rationale and General Principles) and ISO 27501:2019 (Human-Oriented Organization - Guidelines for Managers).
-These standards define key criteria, required competencies in ergonomics and human factors, and provide guidelines for board members.
+The fifth transformation focuses on implementing management methods that create human-centric organizations.
+Detailed guidelines for this approach can be found in ISO 27500:2016 (Human-Centered Organization – Rationale and General Principles) and ISO 27501:2019 (Human-Centered Organization – Guidelines for Managers).
+These standards define key criteria, required competencies in ergonomics and human factors, and provide guidance for board members.

 ISO standards also define seven principles of a human-centered organization: